Organisation of doctoral studies

 The duration of studies for the acquisition of a PhD degree is at least 3 years.
 Six (6) calendar years are defined as the maximum duration for the completion of the doctoral thesis.

-According to Law 4957/2022, HEIs can organize industrial PhD’s.
-Candidates who meet the conditions for enrollment in doctoral study programs may submit an application for the preparation of a doctoral thesis in collaboration with a company or industry, based or its has subsidiary operations in the country, which concerns the conduct of industrial or applied research with the aim of extracting research results to produce innovative products or services.
-The cooperating company or industry designates one (1) representative with experience and knowledge related to the subject of the doctoral thesis, whose task is to guide the doctoral candidate.
-The representative of the business or industry may participate, without the right to vote, in the meetings of the three-member advisory committee and the seven-member examination committee, expressing his opinions.
+Pursuant l.4957/2022, HEIs can organize industrial PhDs.
+Candidates who meet the enrollment criteria for doctoral study programmes may submit an application for the preparation of a doctoral thesis in collaboration with a company or industry or its subsidiary operating in the country.
+This collaboration concerns the conduct of industrial or applied research with the aim of generating research results that can lead to the development of innovative products or services.
+The cooperating company or industry appoints one (1) representative with experience and knowledge related to the subject of the doctoral thesis, whose task is to guide the doctoral candidate.
+The representative from the business or industry may participate, without the right to vote, in the meetings of the three-member advisory committee and the seven-member examination committee, where they can express their opinions.

 Admission requirements